ewolff/microservice-linkerd/HOW-TO-RUN.md

 the data structure.
 This shows that adding a new microservice might require changes to a common data structure.
 Such changes might also impact the other microservices.
+However, the microservice still works even though the data is not present.

 ## Prometheus